 The key is simplicity and speed.
 Think big buttons, responsive layouts, minimalistic menus, and lightning-fast load times.
 Google loves this approach, too, because it aligns with their focus on mobile-first experience—so much so that they’ve made mobile-friendliness a ranking factor.

-2. Optimize Content to the Best On-Page SEO Practices
+2. Optimize Content Using On-Page SEO Best Practices

-• Try to answer search intent.
+- Try to answer search intent.
 You don’t need SEO tools to see it.
-Just use Google.
+Just use Google or a SERP API to get these insights.

 3. Spend Some Time on Technical SEO